discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 Note that this build variant is optimized for 150 agony resistance.
 If you have more AR, feel free to swap out harrier pieces for cleric, as long as you are maintaining 100% boon duration.
 Please take in mind, that this is not _THE_ gear setup you have to play, there are many variants that work.
 Its all about maximizing boon duration and healing power.
 Yes, you can play full harrier - however you will loose some healing power.
+Check the [gear optimizer](http://old.discretize.eu) for more gear variants!
 <Grid>
 <GridItem sm="4">
 <Armor weight="Heavy" helmAffix="Harrier" helmRune="Monk" shouldersAffix="Harrier" shouldersRune="Monk" coatAffix="Harrier" coatRune="Monk" glovesAffix="Harrier" glovesRune="Monk" leggingsAffix="Harrier" leggingsRune="Monk" bootsAffix="Harrier" bootsRune="Monk"/>